-A student who earns a substandard grade in a nonrepeatable course two times must discuss enrollment possibilities with a counselor.
+A student who earns a substandard grade in a non-repeatable course two times must discuss enrollment possibilities with a counselor.
 Should a student be approved to enroll a third time, the counselor may require that the student limit total units, participate in tutoring, or participate in other student success initiatives.
 The third completion will replace the second completion, even if the third completion results in a lower grade.

 Students may be approved to repeat a class after three attempts only if a documentable extenuating circumstance exists relating to the third enrollment.
 Examples of extenuating circumstances are accidents, serious illness, death in the family, evidence of caretaking responsibilities, or a verified disability.
 Documentation is required to support circumstances that relate specifically to the dates of the last attempt.
 Students will be allowed to enroll in the class on a seats available basis only.
-The units, grade, grades points that may result from this enrollment will not be used to replace the previous substandard completion.
-The petition to repeat due to an extenuating circumstance must be submitted within 30 days of the end of the term when the course was completed.
+The units, grade, and grade points that may result from this enrollment will not be used to replace the previous substandard completion. .